 Not all alive groups have two real eyes: there are common exceptions like seki and extremely rare beasts like false eye life.
 Also, in many cases the alive groups have more than two eyes, or large spaces which are known to form eyes easily, known as eye spaces or territory.

 We will show the reader how to distinguish a real eye from a false eye and develop an eye for an eye.
-This visual recognition works for the vast majority of groups who need to form eyes and belongs to the repertoire of any go player, who is well aware of exceptional cases.
+This visual recognition works for the vast majority of groups which need to form eyes and belongs in the repertoire of all go player, most of whom are well aware of exceptional cases.